nitinsharma1706/ZomatoRestaurantandCuisine/README.md

 - **Data Cleaning:** Apply data cleaning techniques to ensure the accuracy and reliability of the extracted data.
 Handle missing values, remove duplicates, and standardize the data for further analysis.

-- **Data Visualization:** Apply data cleaning techniques to ensure the accuracy and reliability of the extracted data.
-Handle missing values, remove duplicates, and standardize the data for further analysis.
+- **Data Analysing and Visualization:** conduct an analysis to determine the number of restaurants based on their location and cuisine.
+By visualizing the results through charts, and graphs.This analysis provided valuable insights for both users and restaurant owners, enabling them to make informed decisions.
   <p align=center>
      <img src="https://drive.google.com/uc?export=download&id=1hToqj4ug8Jjbgj57GQleYCaQQ6qEH4mp" width="600">
   </p>